belfortlabs/hello-fpga/README.md

 scp -r -J <username>@ssh.esat.kuleuven.be ./ <username>@flipflop.esat.kuleuven.be:~/hello-fpga
 ```

-3. Source `prepare_env.sh` for cloning TFHE-rs and patching it with the Belfort extensions
+3. Run `prepare_env.sh` for cloning TFHE-rs and patching it with the Belfort extensions

 ```bash
 cd hello-fpga && ./scripts/prepare_env.sh